 Who are we?

 ViVet is run by the Royal College of Veterinary Surgeons, the regulator of veterinary surgeons and veterinary nurses in the UK.

-The programme is run by equine veterinary surgeon, RCVS Past President and Innovation Lead Dr Chris Tufnell and RCVS ViVet Manager, Sophie Rogers.
+The programme is run by registered veterinary nurse, RCVS VN Council member and innovation lead Belinda Andrews-Jones and RCVS ViVet Manager, Sophie Rogers.